microsoft/alguidelines/content/docs/patterns/no-series/index.md

 One additional (and somewhat optional) feature in the Number Series engine allows multiple sequences per type, called **Relationships**.
 For example, different numbers for Items that are finished goods versus raw materials.
 This requires additional hooks on the Page.
 {{% /alert %}}

-## Usage in Business Central
+## Usage in Data Entities

 To understand an example use in the Base App, the Customer data entity is a good choice.

-Implementation to connect the Customer "No." field to the Number Series engine is done at the table level.
+Implementation to connect the Customer **`No.`** field to the Number Series engine is done at the table level.
 The Customer table contains:

 A field to contain the number (typically the primary key), which will be of type **`Code`**, length of **20**: